VinceGHER/self_supervised_cot_estimation/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact at vincent@gherold.com
+For any questions or suggestions, please open an issue or contact at vgherold@caltech.edu